Form CC-305 OMB Control Number 1250-0005 Why are you being asked to complete this form? How do I know if I have a disability?

 ||Intellectual disability (previously called mental retardation)

-Federal law requires employers to provide reasonable accommodation to qualified
+Federal law requires employers to provide reasonable accommodation to qualified individuals

-in an alternate format, using a sign language interpreter, or using specialized equipment.
+alternate format, using a sign language interpreter, or using specialized equipment.

 Section 503 of the Rehabilitation Act of 1973, as amended.
-For more information
+For more information about

 PUBLIC BURDEN STATEMENT: According to the Paperwork Reduction Act of 1995 no persons